 Local authorities can provide support for tenants to stay in their homes.
 Tenants could see if they can access new funding from their local councils or the landlord and tenant should review the repayment terms to see if new terms can be agreed.

 Can I issue eviction proceedings if the tenant doesn't pay?

-The Coronavirus Act 2020 protects most tenants and secure licensees in the private and social rented sectors by putting measures in place that say that where landlords do need to issue notices seeking possession, the notice period must be for three months.
+The Coronavirus Act 2020 protects most tenants and secure licensees in the private and social rented sectors by putting measures in place that say that where landlords do need to issue notices seeking possession, the notice period must be for six months (except for in certain extreme circumstances, such as extreme rent arrears of at least 6 months).
 Landlords can choose to give a longer notice period.

-At the expiry of the three-month notice, a landlord cannot force a tenant to leave their home without a court order.
-When the three-month notice period expires, the landlord would still need to take court action if the tenant was unable to move.
+At the expiry of the six-month notice, a landlord cannot force a tenant to leave their home without a court order.
+When the six-month notice period expires, the landlord would still need to take court action if the tenant was unable to move.

 Ask a lawyer for:

 advice if the document doesn't meet your needs or cover what you want

 advice if the tenant does not agree to the repayment terms